slope-it/clock-mock/README.md

 Under any of these circumstances, please fork this repo and create a pull request.
 We are more than happy to accept contributions!

+## Credits

+- [php-timecop](https://github.com/hnw/php-timecop), as ClockMock was inspired by it.
+- [ext-uopz](https://github.com/krakjoe/uopz), as ClockMock is just a very thin layer on top of the amazing uopz extension, which provides a very convenient way to mock any function or method, including the ones of the php stdlib, at runtime.

 ## Maintainer